galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 These guidelines partially inspired by `man` pages structure:

-- Each tool should include `Synopsis` section with a very brief description.
+- Each tool should include `Synopsis` section with a brief, one line phrase ending with a period.
+It prescribes what the tool does and is not a tool description.
 - `Synopsis` should be followed by `Description` section
 - If this is a homegrown tool, the `Description` section can be free form
 - If this is an external package (e.g., SAMTools), the `Description` section should be a copy of help section for this tool adopted for Galaxy.
 This means that it should only describe CLI flags that are present within `<inputs>` section.